On the Use of Torque Measurement in Centroidal State Estimation: Introduction

-The main contributions of this work are as follows: \begin{itemize} \item We propose an EKF-based framework which fuses the whole body dynamics of a legged robot projected into the nullspace of the contact constraints with joint torque measurements in order to perform centroidal state estimation.
-To the best of our knowledge, this is the first time that this sensing modality has been used to estimate the centroidal states of a legged robot.
-Notably, the proposed framework is general enough to be used on any legged robot, not just a quadruped. \item We demonstrate, through an extensive set of experiments with different gaits on the real quadruped robot Solo12 \cite{grimminger2020open}, that the use of torque measurements provides accurate centroidal state estimation with minimal noise and time delay. \end{itemize}
+The main contributions of this work are as follows: \begin{itemize} \item We propose an EKF-based framework which fuses the whole body dynamics of a legged robot projected into the nullspace of the contact constraints with joint torque measurements in order to perform centroidal state estimation. \item We demonstrate through an extensive set of experiments with different gaits on the real quadruped robot Solo12 \cite{grimminger2020open}, that the use of torque measurements provides accurate centroidal state estimation with minimal noise and time delay. \end{itemize}